 Authenticity

 Stepping away from the role of expert helps us develop a deeper connection with our clients.
-We may use a variety of other tools to aid in our exploration; Somatic Experiencing, EMDR, Acceptance and Commitment Therapy, Play Therapy, and other techniques, but the foundational principle is that of authentic connection.
-If a therapist is focused on providing expert help, they are stepping out of an authentic connection and into one of power-over and certainty.
-Vulnerability, authenticity, and messy uncertainty are essential elements of healing.
+We may use a variety of other tools to aid in our exploration— Acceptance and Commitment Therapy, Play Therapy, CBT, Narrative, expressive, and other techniques—but the foundational principle is that of authentic connection.
+If a therapist is focused on doing to, they are stepping out of an authentic connection and into power-over and certainty.
+Vulnerability, authenticity, and messy uncertainty are essential elements of healing, of doing with.
 Uncertainty becomes a place for growth.

-While almost everyone wishes they know the ending to their therapeutic journey, (don’t we all just want to peek at that last page of the book and see how it turns out?), certainty isn’t a representation of what actually happens when both therapist and client are willing to be moved by each other.
-A therapist anchored in empathy and authenticity can provide room for change and healing we didn’t know we were seeking.
+While almost everyone wishes they could know the ending to their therapeutic journey (don’t we all want to peek at the last page of the book and see how it turns out?), certainty isn’t a representation of what actually happens when therapist and client are willing to be moved by each other.
+A therapist anchored in empathy and authenticity can provide room for growth we didn’t even know we were seeking.

 Culture

 RCT is not value-neutral.
-In The Complexity of Connection, Jordan and Walker write, “RCT recognizes that to feign value neutrality is to perpetuate the distortions of the stratified culture.”
-In other words, pretending to be value neutral props up toxic ways of being as the norm.
-Ignoring inequity and injustice, allowing them to remain unnamed in the therapy room and anywhere else, pathologizes the experience of the client without offering any real hope of change.
+In The Complexity of Connection, Judith V. Jordan and Maureen Walker write, “RCT recognizes that to feign value neutrality is to perpetuate the distortions of the stratified culture.”
+In other words, pretending to be value-neutral props up toxic ways of being as the norm.
+Ignoring inequity and injustice—allowing them to remain unnamed in the therapy room or elsewhere—pathologizes the experience of the client without offering any real hope of change.

 Hope